awslabs/graphstorm/tools/README.md

 ### Convert large features from distDGL format to WholeGraph format

-The conversion script has a minimum memory requirement of 2X the size of the input nodes or edge features in the graph.
-We offer a low-memory version that significantly reduces memory usage, requiring 2X the size of the largest node or edge feature, with the trade-off of longer conversion times.
-Users can enable this version by using the `--low-mem` argument.
+The conversion script has a minimum memory requirement of 2X of the size of the input nodes and edge features in a graph.
+We offer a low-memory option that significantly reduces memory usage, requiring only 2X of the size of the largest node or edge feature in the graph, with the trade-off of longer conversion time.
+Users can enable this option by using the `--low-mem` argument.
 ```
 python3 convert_feat_to_wholegraph.py --dataset-path ogbn-mag240m-2p --node-feat-names paper:feat --low-mem
 ```